 - Remove from the pan and set aside.

-- Once the beef has cooked for 1 hour, add the sauteed cauliflower, lemon juice, salt, pepper, cinnamon and saffron water.
+- Once the beef has cooked for 1 hour, add the sauteed cauliflower, lemon juice, cinnamon, and saffron water.

 - Gently stir, cover and simmer over low heat for 15 minutes.
 This would be a good time to check the liquid level and adjust as necessary.
 The stew should be reasonably dense and not watery.